 Raliance is pleased to join Futures Without Violence and the National Foundation for the Centers for Disease Control and Prevention in sponsoring the 6th biennial Linda Saltzman New Investigator Award that recognizes an outstanding new investigator with 2-10 years of experience working in the field of domestic violence, sexual violence, or dating violence.

-Nominations are accepted from professionals in the field and will be selected based on the quality of their research and its implications for the field; commitment to underserved communities; mentorship and collaboration with fellow researchers, health providers and advocates in the field.
-We are interested in research candidates who come from a variety of professions including, but not limited to doctors, nurses, social workers, psychologists, public health professionals and advocates.
+This year Raliance* joined Futures Without Violence and the CDC Foundation and a committee of experts in selecting an outstanding individual based on the quality of their research and its implications for the field; commitment to underserved communities; mentorship and collaboration with fellow researchers, health providers and advocates in the field.
+Research candidates considered came from a variety of professions including, but not limited to doctors, nurses, social workers, psychologists, public health professionals and advocates.

 Projects awarded will contribute to the coordinated implementation of a comprehensive initiative to change the culture in one generation by aligning sexual violence services, prevention, messaging, and policy goals; or by contributing to the existing body of evidence and/or promising practices or policies related to sexual violence.
 Funded projects are those that can be replicated.